Astronomers

 Teaching Assistants: Mrs Ford and Mrs Newman

-2025 - 2026 Term 2
+2025-2026 Term 2

 As Author Writers, we will be writing an adventure story based on the animation, “Tadeo Jones”.
 We will be learning to use adverbs and adverbial phrases to add detail to our sentences.

-In Maths, we will be practicing multiplication.
+In Maths, we will be practising multiplication.
 Year 3 will be recapping 2, 5s and 10s before learning to multiply and divide by 3, 4 and 8.
-Year 4 will be recapping all of the multiplication and division facts and learning strategies and tips to help them multiply quickly.
+Year 4 will be recapping all the multiplication and division facts and learning strategies and tips to help them multiply quickly.
 Ask them how you can tell if a number is in the three times table!

 This term our enquiry, "Why do we live here?"
-The important thread through this enquiry is settlement.
+The important thread in this enquiry is settlement.
 As both geographers and historians, we will explore why people settled in Salisbury and compare this to the Ancient Egyptian civilisation and why they settled next to the river Nile.
 The children particularly loved getting wrapped up as a mummy and learning how to mummify a tomato!
-Later this term, we will then look at the paintings of John Constable and learning how to draw using perspective.
+Later this term, we will then look at the paintings of John Constable and learn how to draw using perspective.

-2025 - 2026 Term 1
+2025-2026 Term 1

 We have had a fantastic start to the new academic year.
 The children have settled in well, particularly our new Year 3's.
 This term we will be focusing on behaviours for learning and ensuring the children are off to a great start with their reading, handwriting and spelling.
 If you would like to support your child at home, please continue to read with them as often as possible.